nikhilm/lunchbot/README.md

 once you do this you will be pinged for lunch regardless of you signing up for alarms or exclusion.

-4) create a lunch time and ping everyone interested at that time (this is pretty useless without options)
+4) create a lunch time and ping everyone interested at that time (this is pretty useless without options) [IMPLEMENTED]
 - lunch at HH:MM [+options] [message]
 eg. lunch at 12:30 at Le Boulanger